Yazdun/next-js-greatest-mma-fighters/README.md

 `starter` branch.
 You either have to download the starter files directly, clone the project or fork it to your account.

+## Prerequisite

+1. Having a good concept of React
+2. Having a good concept of CSS
+3. Familiarity with NextJS

 ## Download the project

 1. Switch to the starter branch using the dropdown menu